radiodan/radiodan.js/docs/usage.md

 ## What is the radiodan server for?

 The radiodan server manages the audio playout system.
+It starts player processes, listens for and executes commands, and communicates changes in the system.
+A full set of commands and events are listed in the [Message Format guide](message-format.md).

-Once configured, you communicate with this server using an application written with the [radiodan client library][1].
+Once the server is started, you communicate with this server using an application written with the [radiodan client library][1].

 ## Installation